 Finally, this device does support QoS, or Quality of Service, and has one of the easiest to use implementations of this that we have seen.
 You can select between adaptive, traditional, or bandwidth limiter.

 For adaptive, you select what mode best suits your uses, such as gaming, media streaming, or web surfing, and the router will automatically prioritize devices to optimize your network for your uses.
 Traditional lets you manually set the device priority and bandwidth limiter allows you to limit the maximum upload and download speed for each device.

 2.4 GHz.
 Throughput

 To determine scores, we compiled the results of five different tests using the iPerf3 software.
 To start, we did a short distance test, with only about 10' between the router and the test computer.
 The Asus delivered an excellent performance in the line of sight version of the test, having an average throughput of 51 Mbits/s.
-The chart below shows how this compared to the rest of the group.

 However, it did not do quite as well in the obstructed version of the test.
 This time, there was a wall between the computer and router, with the relative performance of the Asus dropping slightly, as highlighted in the following chart.

 The Asus continued to perform quite well in the medium distance tests, again delivering a second-tier performance.
 The Asus averaged about 39 Mbits/s in the line of sight test, comparing quite favorably with the rest of the group.

 This test was done with about 35' separating the router and the computer, with a wall and solid door blocking the signal for the obstructed version of the test.
 The Asus was relatively unaffected by this, clocking in at 38 Mbits/s.

 Finally, the last test for this metric was the long-distance test.
 We separated the router and computer by about 70' with some walls obstructing the signal.
 The Asus measured in at an average of 27 Mbit/s.